vuciv/vim-bujo/README.md

 with the benefits of keeping a todo list on hand.
 It is very simple and minimialist.

-I plan to add diary capabilities, calendar views, history, and all the fun little quotes and activities that make actual bullet journaling fun!
+I plan to add diary capabilities, and all the fun little quotes and activities that make actual bullet journaling fun!

 If you would like to work on this project with me, please reach out to me on [twitter]